johannesjo/ng-fab-form/README.md

 ## getting started

-Install it via bower:
+Install it via bower
 ```
 bower install ng-fab-form angular-messages -S
 ```
-And add `ngFabForm` and `ngMessages` as dependency in your main module:
+and add `ngFabForm` and `ngMessages` as dependency in your main module:
 ```
 angular.module('yourApp',[
   'ngFabForm',
   'ngMessages'
 ]);
 ```
-Thats all you need to do to get started.
+That is all you need to do to get started.

 ### features